Why you should care

 By monitoring satellite data, ’we hope to forecast epidemics one to two months ahead of time.’

 Other researchers have also devised early warning systems, primarily in developing counties, which have limited resources to respond to outbreaks.
-Scientists at the Fraunhofer Institute of Optronics and other institutions are now testing EO2HEAVEN, a computer system designed to predict cholera outbreaks in Uganda.
+Scientists at the Fraunhofer Institute of Optronics and other institutions are working on a computer system called EO2HEAVEN to predict cholera outbreaks in Uganda.
 They’ve used satellite data on rainfall and other environmental variables, as well as information on cholera patients from hospitals and doctors, including their symptoms and location.
 Each patient appears as a red dot on a digital map.
 By correlating the dots with environmental data, scientists aim to track how fast and far an outbreak is spreading.

 Meanwhile, Pietro Ceccato, a research scientist at the International Research Institute for Climate and Society at Columbia University, is integrating satellite data with Google Earth and NASA’s SERVIR (a regional visualization and monitoring system) to predict meningitis outbreaks in Africa’s Sahel region, nicknamed “the meningitis belt.”